Grasobern: Eichelobern

-Eichelobern, Schinderhannes or Schinderhansen is a very similar game played with a Double German pack in the Austrian states of Salzburg, Tyrol and Upper Austria, all of which border on the German federal state of Bavaria.
+Eichelobern is a very similar game played with a Double German pack in the Austrian states of Salzburg, Tyrol and Upper Austria, all of which border on the German federal state of Bavaria.

 In this variant, the Ober of Acorns (Eichelober) which, in a Double German pack, depicts the character William Tell, is the penalty card instead of the Ober of Leaves.
 However, the game is far less widespread than "Grünobern", which is the usual name given to Grasobern in Austria.

 Geiser states that the rules are the same as those given by Parlett for Slobberhannes presumably, though, using a German-suited pack.
 There are 32 cards ranking in their natural order.
 If five or six play, two 7s are removed.
 All the cards are dealt and the aim is to avoid taking the first and last tricks or the one with the Eichelober, the Ober of Acorns.
 Forehand leads to the first trick Suit must be followed if possible; otherwise players may play any card.
 The highest card of the led suit wins the trick.
 There are no trumps.
 One penalty point is scored for the first trick, last trick and capturing the Acorn Ober.
 If one player is unlucky enough to achieve all three, he or she incurs 4 penalty points or, alternatively, may 'deduct' 4 penalty points.
 The game may be played for hard score.

+The game is also called Schinderhannes or Schinderhansen although this may also be the game of Schinderhansl, a variant of Black Peter played in Bavaria, Germany.